recommenders-team/recommenders/tests/README.md

      [`tests/`](../tests/), and [`examples`](../examples/), can take
      effect immediately in PR gates without having to merge into `main`.
-1. Populate the variable `CLOUD_SERVICE_ENVS` at [Repository variable](https://github.com/recommenders-team/recommenders/settings/variables/actions)
+1. Populate the [repository
+   variable](https://github.com/recommenders-team/recommenders/settings/variables/actions)
-   with the following keys in JSON format.
-For example:
+   `CLOUD_SERVICE_ENVS` with the following keys in JSON format.
+For
+   example:

    ```json
    {